Jmasiulis/stuart-tech-test/README.md

 - Routes - these contains API routes for specific functionality (only couriers in this instance)
 - Services - these contains database logic and some validation of logic flow.

+## Why this structure?
+While I think this structure (or any structure out there for that matter) is perfectly future proof, I believe it's easily maintainable and it's very easy to just write code and separate logic on demand when necessary.
+Every single folder has concerns that only they do.

 ## Testing
 Helpers and Services are covered with some simple unit tests, to ensure that certain methods are called under some specific conditions.
 Jest was used to create those tests.
 Test folders are found next to the files that are being tested.

+## Why Mongo?
+Mongo is extremely performant and is a perfect option for data structures who are pretty small and/or we don't care about reading speeds all that much, since writing is extremely fast.
+Even though there can be problematic data multiplications for more complex data structures, we are completely avoiding this here, hence I believe it was a better option.
+Also, I believe that accessing courier data sometimes is crucial, maybe even to the point where data duplication doesn't even matter and we would rather take data as fast as possible.
+That's why NoSQL databases are so great for this.

 ## Courier model
 Courier is comprised of three different fields, which are stored in MongoDB